orient-telecoms/orient-telecoms/README.md

 - `refactor`: Refactoring.
 - `test`: Testing.
 - `chore`: Maintenance tasks.
-Example: `feat(123): add-new-feature`. `123` refers to the Gitea issue number.
+Example: `feat(123): add-new-feature`. `123` refers to the Git issue number.

 #### 3.3 Code review

 At least 1 team member should review and approve the changes.
-Use automated tests with Gitea Actions to ensure the code quality.
+Use automated tests with Git Actions to ensure the code quality.
 Squash Commit feature should be used to keep history clean and avoid unnecessary merge commits.